How to Dry a Wet Book

 How to Save a Damp Book

 If a book is just a little damp, you have a good chance of saving it.
-Damp books are not likely to be as fragile as a completely soaked book.
+Damp books are not likely to be as fragile as completely soaked books.
 Here are some tips on how to deal with a damp book!

 Dry Off Excess Water